KovalDenys1/KovalDenys1/README.md

 Second-year IT student building things that feel calm and considered.
 I care about good defaults, fewer clicks, and software that doesn't shout.
-When I'm not coding I'm in the gym, flying my drone, or losing another Dota match.
+When I'm not coding I'm in the gym, flying drone, or playing Dota 2.

 <br />